davdma/floodmaps/README.md

 ![image](https://github.com/davdma/floodmaps/assets/42689743/91799a7d-6fa8-4c04-b3c5-9f1a565b8e59)
 **Figure 2:** Labeling flood images through GIMP software.

-I developed a workflow with step by step instructions that uses Google Open Street View and the supplementary rasters for producing accurate hand labeled water masks from the collected data.
+I developed a workflow with step by step instructions that uses QGIS, Google Open Street View and the supplementary rasters for producing accurate hand labeled water masks from the collected data.

 **Instructions can be viewed here:** [pdf](https://1drv.ms/b/s!Aq3V83mBle0dvhMcZAiCh04A59--?e=IdSswS)

 ## Model
-For our water pixel detection model, we want to test multiple different built-in architectures (UNet, AlexNet, ResNet etc.) to find what works and what doesn't.
+For our water pixel detection model, we wanted to test multiple built-in architectures that have been used in the flood modelling literature extensively, most commonly UNet and UNet++.
 We first explore the UNet model:

 ![u-net-architecture](https://github.com/davdma/floodmaps/assets/42689743/d91c7627-52f4-4849-b5dc-86c2cc975c0d)
 **Figure 3:** UNet architecture.
 For our model we also added dropouts after each max pooling layer to regularize the learning process and prevent overfitting.